rglisson/portfolio_kafka_demo/README.md

 # Introduction & Goals
 - The project was to create a Kafka topic with three partitions, using two consumer groups to read the data.
 The producer sends a CSV file with 1,907 records.
 - The goal was to investigate how many messages each consumer received and how many messages each partition stored.
-Each paritition was stored on a seperate broker, with a seperate log file.
+Each partition was stored on a seperate broker, with a seperate log file.

 ![](images/kafka_img_1.PNG)